SizableElectronics/USB-UART-Adapters/SerialFox/README.md

-# Serial Dog
+# Serial Fox
-An Open Source USB to 3.3V UART adapter.
+An Open Source USB to UART adapter with intergrated level shifters.
 Made with the help of EasyEDA.
 Use it as inpiration, build your own or buy a premade one from our **Amazon store** (comming soon).

-## How is Serial Dog different from the other Serial adapters?
+## How is Serial Fox different from the other Serial adapters?
-Serial Dog Powers the target though it's USB connection, which non of the other adapters go.
-We have rated it for max 500mAh, which a normal USB port can provide.
-This also has a fixed output target voltage at **3.3V**.
+Serial Fox have an electrical isolated output which meands it can be used with targets that use a voltage all from 2V to 6V.
+The adapter needs power from both ends and can't deliver power to the target.

 ## BOM
 Amount | Part | Description | Pad(s) | Datasheet | Buy Link